actuallyaridan/aridan.net/assets/content/articles/lanyard-setup.md

 ---
-title: "Display your current acitivty on your webiste using Lanyard"
+title: "Display your current acitivty on your website using Lanyard"
 date: "01/05/2025"
 link: "/articles/lanyard-setup"
 ---